Azynokel/empiris-benchmark-test/src/adapters/tests/README.md

-# 🧪 Here you can find the tests for the adapters.
+# 🧪 Here you can find tests for the adapters.
 ### _Example_: How to run the tests for the ``inch`` adapter
 To run the ``inch.test.ts`` file, you need to first make sure to have ``jest`` installed:
 ``` bash